iseanc/tech-blog-mvc/README.md

 I WANT a CMS-style blog site
 SO THAT I can publish articles, blog posts, and my thoughts and opinions

-This project uses the *npm express-handlebars* and *handlebars* packages to deliver HTML templates to a client browser.
+This project follows the MVC paradigm in its architectural structure, using *Handlebars.js* as the templating language to deliver HTML pages to a client browser, *Sequelize* as the ORM, and the *express-session* npm package for authentication.
 It enables users to interact with a server-side relational database (MySQL) through *npm express* routes to create, update and view  blog posts, and submit comments to other blog posts.

 ## Table of Contents (Optional)